DynamoRIO

 The drmemtrace trace format includes information intended for use by core simulators as well as pure cache simulators.
 For traces that are not filtered by an online first-level cache, each data reference is preceded by the instruction fetch entry for the instruction that issued the data request, which includes the instruction encoding with the opcode and operands.
 Additionally, on x86, string loop instructions involve a single insruction fetch followed by a loop of loads and/or stores.
 A drmemtrace trace includes a special "no-fetch" instruction entry per iteration so that core simulators have the instruction information to go along with each load and store, while cache simulators can ignore these "no-fetch" entries and avoid incorrectly inflating instruction fetch statistics.

 Traces include scheduling markers providing the timestamp and hardware thread identifier on each thread transition, allowing a simulator to more closely match the actual hardware if so desired: but be aware that this "as-traced" schedule is not representative, as shown in As-Traced Schedule Limitations.
 We recommend instead using dynamic re-scheduling of the software threads: see Dynamic Scheduling.
 While we suggest keeping traces stored as thread-sharded and using the dynamic scheduler in each run, there is support for running the scheduler once and creating a new set of stored traces in core-sharded format: essentially switching to hardware-thread-oriented traces.
 This is done using the Record Filter tool in -core_sharded mode.
-The dynamorio::drmemtrace::TRACE_MARKER_TYPE_CPU_ID markers are not modified by the dynamic scheduler, and should be ignored in a newly created core-sharded trace.
+The dynamorio::drmemtrace::TRACE_MARKER_TYPE_TIMESTAMP and dynamorio::drmemtrace::TRACE_MARKER_TYPE_CPU_ID markers are modified by the dynamic scheduler to reflect the new schedule.
+The new timestamps maintain relative ordering but should not be relied upon to indicate accurate durations between events.
+When analyzing core-sharded-on-disk traces, -no_core_sharded must be passed when using core-sharded-preferring tools to avoid an error from the framework attempting to re-schedule the already-scheduled trace.

 Traces also include markers indicating disruptions in user mode control flow such as signal handler entry and exit.